priyatam/pie/README.md

 > Content creator runs the script see his/her page live on github pages

 ## Behind the scenes
-Markdown, Mustache, HAML, embracing HTML 5 and CSS3.
+Markdown, Mustache, embracing HTML 5 and CSS3.

 Python with pure functions.
 There is no state, no framework, just a single workflow that lets content creators, designers, and developers work in parallel.
 Lambdas can be added to analyze inline content with data stored elsewhere.